klarkc/gulp-github-automator/README.md

 ### Options

 #### preset
-Type: `string` Possible values: `'angular', 'atom', 'codemirror', 'ember', 'eslint', 'express', 'jquery', 'jscs', 'jshint'`
+Type: `string` Possible values: `"angular", "atom", "codemirror", "ember", "eslint", "express", "jquery", "jscs", "jshint"`

 Is the pattern of the commits messages, with this you can automate the changelog generation and define automatic version detection.
 The default one is the [angular preset](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#).

 #### testTask
 Type: `string` Default: `undefined`

 Is the task that you are using to test things before the submission of your code.
-It's optional, and if not defined the test will be skiped.
+It"s optional, and if not defined the test will be skiped.

 #### token
 Type: `string`